Christmas Student Ministry Tips for High Impact

 Practical ideas:

-Host a Christmas Party: Make it fun, memorable, and easy for students to invite friends.
+• Host a Christmas party!
+Make it fun, memorable, and easy to invite friends.
 Our ministry runs a Progressive Aggressive Dinner.
 We pair the meal with team challenges like a photo scavenger hunt.
-Fun plus intentional gospel moments!
+Fun + intentional gospel moments = impact!

-Serve Together: Organize a Christmas service project—packing Operation Christmas Child boxes, buying gifts for Angel Tree, or serving at a soup kitchen.
+• Serve together.
+Pack Operation Christmas Child boxes.
+Buy gifts for an Angel Tree.
+Serve at a soup kitchen.

-Point to Worship: Use gatherings to invite students and guests to a Christmas worship service led by the students themselves.
+• Point to worship.
+Use gatherings to invite students and guests to a Christmas worship service led by students.